Welcome to the Association of Ancient Historians

 NEXT MEETING

 The 2026 Meeting will be held at the University of Iowa, April 16-18, 2026.
-The Call for Papers is now available.
-The deadline for submission is December 1, 2025.
+Registration is now open.
+More information about hotels is forthcoming.

 MENTORSHIP PROGRAM